profzei/NUC7i3BNH/Readme.md

 <img src="Wiki/Images/Specifications.png" width="100%" alt="" />
 </p>

-The active and working USB ports are listed in the following table, while all unused or non-referenced USB ports are acordingly removed.
+The **active and working USB ports are listed** in the following table, while **all unused or non-referenced USB ports are accordingly removed**.
 (WIP: all ports are defined in `USBPorts.kext`)

 | USB 2.0 Port Name | USB 3.0 Port Name | Hardware Location       | Controller     |